timrnichols/zebraclub/README.md

-Files containing the custom menu strucutre and icons for Zebra Club.
+Files containing the custom menu structure and icons for Zebra Club.